catalyst/moodle-tool_objectfs/README.md

 https://github.com/catalyst/moodle-local_datacleaner

+## GDPR

+This plugin is GDPR complient if you enable the deletion of remote objects.

 ## Installation
 1. If not on Moodle 3.3, backport the file system API.
 See [Backporting](#backporting)
 2. Setup your remote object storage.
 See [Remote object storage setup](#amazon-s3)